achottia/achottia/README.md

 - 👋 Hi, I’m @achottia
 - 👀 I’m interested in Communication and Signal Processing
 - 🌱 I’m currently learning Python and MATLAB
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 achottia/achottia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.